 This finding points to an asymmetry in how Democrats and Republicans engage on social media.
-Previous research shows that Republicans are more likely to be in an echo chamber \cite{barbera2015tweeting} and that their posts are more frequently flagged as misinformation \cite{renault2025republicans}.
+Previous research shows that Republicans are more likely to be in an echo chamber \citep{barbera2015tweeting} and that their posts are more frequently flagged as misinformation \citep{renault2025republicans}.
 While our data do not allow us to identify the underlying cause of this asymmetry, the results suggest that diversity does not automatically enhance collective intelligence in community-based content moderation.

 Our final manipulation examined the effect of political signalling on notes.
-In the current Community Notes structure, all contributors use aliases, making it impossible to link a contributor to their X account \cite{XCommunityNotesAliases}.
-As a result, the only way for users to infer a contributor’s political affiliation is through the content and position of their notes (covert signalling).
-To test the effect of political signalling, we compared teams that were explicitly shown their partner’s political affiliation (overt treatment) with teams that were not provided this information (covert treatment).
-The results indicate that when participants were aware of each other’s political partisanship, the perceived quality of notes significantly declined.
-This pattern was consistent across expert evaluations and ratings from crowds of Democrats and Republicans.
+In the current Community Notes structure, all contributors use aliases, making it impossible to link contributors to their X accounts \citep{XCommunityNotesAliases}.
+However, it is still possible to infer a contributor's political identity through their previous notes.
+To test the effect of political signalling, we compared teams that were explicitly shown their partner’s political identity (overt condition) with teams that were not provided this information (covert condition).
+The results indicate that when participants were aware of each other’s political partisanship, the improvement in perceived note quality from collaboration was significantly reduced.
+This pattern was consistent across expert ratings and ratings from crowds of Democrats and Republicans.